offsoc/forgejo/options/setting/config-cheat-sheet.md

   Absolute path of the `TrustedUserCaKeys` file Forgejo will manage.
   By default this is <a href="#RUN_USER">`RUN_USER`</a>`/.ssh/gitea-trusted-user-ca-keys.pem`.
   If you're running your own ssh server and you want to use the Forgejo managed file you'll also need to modify your `sshd_config` to point to this file.
-  The official docker image will automatically work without further configuration:
+  The official docker image will automatically work without further configuration.:
   ```ini
   SSH_TRUSTED_USER_CA_KEYS_FILENAME =
   ```